beshubh/writings/tech/scaling-messaging.md

 ```

-With this we finally would be able to avoid all the problems of re-delivery, there is still margin for improvements but those are very rare cases, we have almost never encountered any such cases as of now.
+With this we finally would be able to avoid all the problems of re-delivery.
+There is still margin for improvments here in terms of sending the messages.

-To solve for these rare cases though you can employ the idempotency at sendMessage level as well and only allow sending the messages that are still in pending state, as you will be updating the message status on each successful api call. <br>
+ - we could use Promise.all() to send all the messages in one.
+ - But this could also introduce problems like rate limiting from whatsapp servers.
+ - To avoid that we send messages in batches like a batch, batch size can be configurable based on the rate limit of target api server.
+ - We can also use things like async.mapLimit that let's us choose the limit of how many operations should happen at a time.

-## Beginner's guide to webhooks system
+## Building a webhooks system for receiving incoming messages and status updates.

 A webhook is a way of communicating b/w servers.
-There are two server one is a publisher server that obviously publishes the messages and other is a subscriber server that subscribes to the webhooks.
+There are two servers one is a publisher server that obviously publishes the messages (post API call) and other is a subscriber server(handles the post request) that subscribes to the webhooks.

 In our messaging service we need webhooks system to relay the status updates (sent, delivered, read, failed) of messages to our internal other systems like CRM, bot.
 A CRM uses these webhooks to show the incoming messages or to update the status of the message etc.

+At peak load UMS processes at least 120k webhooks requests in a minute and then sends the same to relevant internal and external servers.

 **Building a webhooks server**  <br>
-We can start simple, in our case we just relay the webhooks we receive at the messaging service server further downstream to our internal services (CRM, bot) and to public subscribers (some clients use this service for sending messages and receiving webhooks)
+We can start simple, in our case when we get webhook from whatsapp we process it to a standard format, create/update the relevant database object, and relay the webhooks further downstream to our internal services (CRM, bot) and to public subscribers.

-The flow looks like this
+The flow looks like this <br>

-Whatsapp ----> Messaging Service ---> Parse webhook--> Dispatch ---> CRM, Bot, Public clients
+Whatsapp ----> Messaging Service ---> Parse webhook--> Dispatch ---> CRM, Bot, Public Clients
 <br>
 We can start with something like below <br>